hernquist/job-poster/README.md

 "/active-jobs" is not used but it is there nonetheless.

 I did not feel like this app needed redux or some other comprehensive state management system so occasionally I passed state via routing props.
 It can pulled from the child parent by using `useLocation`.
+This assumes that a previous page will be able to provide props to the current page.
+This might create difficult situations...
+If it does, that is when a state management system makes sense.

 ### Backend testing
 I had to add